 Upon approval by the Board of Trustees, the applicant shall become a member until their membership is terminated by the Board of Trustees.
 The Executive Director shall be notified when any applicant for membership is accepted or rejected or their membership terminated.
-They shall, in turn, notify the applicant or member and the District society concerned.
+They shall, in turn, notify the applicant or member concerned.

-SECTION 2 - Any physician who has been granted the degree Doctor of Osteopathy from a school which was then approved by the American Osteopathic Association and who is legally practicing osteopathic medicine and surgery in this state, or elsewhere if in government or missionary service, is eligible to apply for Regular membership in this Association.
+SECTION 2 - Any physician who has been granted the degree Doctor of Osteopathy or Osteopathic Medicine from a school which has been approved by the American Osteopathic Association and who is legally practicing osteopathic medicine and surgery in this state, or elsewhere if in government or missionary service, is eligible to apply for Regular membership in this Association.
 Such physician shall make application for membership in writing on the prescribed form as furnished by the Executive Director of this Association.
-The applicant's name will be published in the journal of the Texas Osteopathic Medical Association for perusal of the membership.
-The application shall be referred to the District society to which the applicant desires to affiliate for approval, if applicable, and to the Membership Committee who shall investigate the applicant, require confirmation of District society approval, if applicable, and recommend to the Board of Trustees that the applicant be accepted or rejected.
-If no action is taken by the District within two months of referral to the District this shall be deemed confirmation of District approval.